Twitter Says Impersonating A Journalist During A Mass Shooting Doesn't Violate Its Rules

 For Harris, Twitter's response is inadequate.
 She estimates she sent dozens of reports to the company and thought this was an open-and-shut case.

-"The text accompanying the screenshot said 'kill yourself' and 'die' and 'how dare you say that you racist,'" Harris said.
+"The text accompanying the screenshot said 'kill yourself' and 'die' and 'how dare you say that, you racist,'" Harris said.
 "I don't see how you can read that and think it's not targeted abuse."

 Twitter has long been criticized for how it deals with abuse on its platform.
 A BuzzFeed News report from last July showed clear-cut harassment cases were getting through the cracks, despite the social media network making abuse its focus for the year.
 Twitter also suspended and then reinstated white supremacist David Duke in March, and last August it faced criticism for allowing a tweet about the location of the Unite the Right rally in Charlottesville, Virginia, to remain on its network.